grafana/agent/docs/sources/flow/concepts/component_controller.md

 It is responsible for:

-* Reading and validating the config file.
+* Reading and validating the configuration file.
 * Managing the lifecycle of defined components.
 * Evaluating the arguments used to configure components.
 * Reporting the health of defined components.